dell/PyU4V/README.md

 where <ip-address> = the ip of your Unisphere server and <port-number> = the corresponding port to connect through,
 eg: https://10.0.0.1:8443/univmax/restapi/docs.

+# VERSION 3
+Please note that version 3 of the library is NOT BACKWARDS COMPATIBLE with existing scripts, and does not support any Unisphere for VMAX version earlier that 8.4 - PyU4V version 2.0.2.5 is still available on Pip and a tagged repoisitory is available on Github.
+Version 3 will be the version maintained going forward, and we do suggest you move to this version when possible.

 # WHAT'S SUPPORTED
-This package supports Unisphere version 8.3 onwards, although the calls *should* work on 8.0, 8.1 and 8.2 also.
-We support VMAX3 and VMAX All-Flash (All Flash from 8.3 onwards).
+This package supports Unisphere version 8.4 onwards.
+We support VMAX3 and VMAX All-Flash.

-As Unisphere RESTAPI changed significantly for the 8.4 release, there is one client for 8.3 and older and one for 8.4 and newer.
-Please see USAGE below.

 # INSTALLATION
 To give it a try, install the package using pip (pip install PyU4V).
 Copy the sample PyU4V.conf into your working